meltano/meltano/docs/src/docs/command-line-interface.md

 #    <property>.<deep>.<nesting>: <value>
 ```

-### Custom (unknown) settings
+### Custom settings

 Meltano keeps track of the settings a plugin supports using [`settings` metadata](/docs/contributor-guide.html#connector-settings), and will list them all when you run `meltano config <plugin> list`.

-If you've [added a custom plugin](/#meltano-add) to your project, you will have been asked provide the names of the supported configuration options yourself.
+If you've [added a custom plugin](#how-to-use-custom-plugins) to your project, you will have been asked provide the names of the supported configuration options yourself.
 If the plugin was already [known to Meltano](/docs/contributor-guide.html#known-plugins) when you added it to your project, this metadata will already be known as well.

 If a plugin supports a setting that is not yet known to Meltano (because it may have been added after the `settings` metadata was specified, for example),